Addiction To Heroin

 This form of Heroin comes as a black, sticky gel.

 Heroin users have described the drug’s high as an intense feeling of well-being.
-When someone injects heroin, they often experience a “rush” from the drug reaching the brain so quickly.
+When users inject Heroin, they often experience a “rush” from the drug reaching the brain so quickly.

 The rush from intravenous Heroin use lasts about two minutes.
 Intravenous users have likened the rush to an orgasm in terms of pleasure.
-As heroin travels through the bloodstream, the high lasts for four to five hours.
+As Heroin travels through the bloodstream, the high lasts for 4 to 5 hours.

 The general effects of using Heroin include: